ForgeRock/node-openam-agent/README.md

 How to use in your Express app
 ------------------------------

+* Create an agent profile in OpenAM (a 2.2 agent profile is enough since we only need a username and password, no server side config).

-Set up the express app and the agent:
+* Set up the express app and the agent:

 ```javascript
 var express = require('express'),